Class of 2014

 - Hometown: Plantation, FL

-During her undergrad years at Notre Dame, Morgan studied Anthropology, Economics, and Africana Studies.
-As a Hesburgh-Yusko Scholar, she spent her summers kayaking and mountaineering near Seattle, WA, working for a child health organization in Mokhotlong, Lesotho, researching neonatal mortality in Uttar Pradesh, India, and interning with the Lesotho team of Partners in Health in Boston, MA.
+During his undergrad years at Notre Dame, Morgan studied Anthropology, Economics, and Africana Studies.
+As a Hesburgh-Yusko Scholar, he spent his summers kayaking and mountaineering near Seattle, WA, working for a child health organization in Mokhotlong, Lesotho, researching neonatal mortality in Uttar Pradesh, India, and interning with the Lesotho team of Partners in Health in Boston, MA.
 Morgan also studied abroad in Kampala, Uganda, and worked as a research assistant as part of the Kellogg Institute's International Scholars Program.

 After graduation, Morgan began working with the Results for Development Institute (R4D) as a Program Associate.
 In this role, Morgan contributes to research and analysis related to international development, including education, child protection, fisheries management, and family planning and reproductive health.
 Currently, Morgan is working for a project supporting learning in the area of monitoring and evaluation.